logaretm/vee-validate/docs/api/validator.md

 ### Validate API

-The validate method is the primary way to trigger validation, all arguments are optional but that will produce different results depending on which arguments you did provide.
+The validate method is the primary way to trigger validation, all arguments are optional but will produce different results depending on which arguments you did provide.

 #### Field Descriptor